 Collective Media is an ad tech company in midtown where I was a data scientist.
-We worked on middling-to-large modeling problems with R, Python, various Unix-flavored tools, SQL, and the Hadoop ecosystem.
-We also had Netezzas, which are really interesting special-purpose machines.
+We worked with R, Python, and the Hadoop ecosystem.
+We also had Netezzas, which are interesting special-purpose machines.

 Tyco Electronics is a hardware company in Middletown, Pennsylvania that makes electrical signaling and power transfer connectors.
 I spent summer 2012 in their R&D department on a project hunting for parts failures.
 I was applying HALT/HASS reliability methods to early detection of latent manufacturing defects in high-bandwidth industrial signalling connectors.
 This is a really cool project and you should read more it about on the Projects page.

-Traylor Brothers Heavy Civil Engineering, Underground Division: I spent the summer of 2011 as an undergraduate Project Management intern on the East Side Access LIRR expansion project in New York City.
-We were operating a pair of 22 foot diameter TBM’s, which are really cool machines, and boring tunnels from Long Island to Grand Central Station.
-I managed a topside support construction project and wrote a few chunks of software in Visual Basic (ugh, never again) that automated inventory management and data entry for our spare machine parts (of which there were lots – like 50,000 SKU’s).
-The software is closed-source and owned by Traylor.
+Traylor Brothers Heavy Civil Engineering, Underground Division: I spent the summer of 2011 as an undergraduate intern on the East Side Access LIRR expansion project in New York City.
+We were operating a pair of 22 foot diameter TBM’s, and boring tunnels from Long Island to Grand Central Station.
+I ran a topside support construction project and wrote a few chunks of software that automated inventory management for our spare machine parts (of which there were lots – like 50,000 SKU’s).

 Argonne National Laboratory: I spent two consecutive summers working at ANL in Chicago.
-My projects were related to the development of improved materials and coatings for improving transportation efficiency.
+My projects were related to the development of improved thin-film coatings and related materials.

-Montana Democratic Party: During 2008 and 2009, I was the IT department for the Montana Democratic Party.
+Montana Democratic Party: During 2008 and 2009, I was an undergrad and the sole memeber Montana Democratic Party’s IT department.
 When I started they had a (mostly broken) static HTML site and nearly-nonexistent email marketing.
 I deployed a Drupal site (which is still up as of this writing.
 Check it out!), revamped their email marketing, and solved many, many helpdesk problems.
 I also did some of their graphic design, mostly for print.

 Carroll College IT Department: I spent a few years in the Helpdesk trenches at a small school in Montana called Carroll College.
 Student and faculty support calls, network hardware deployment, and web programming.